percona/pmm-doc/docs/get-started/alerting.md

 PMM uses Email as the default contact point but you can choose from a variety of contact points, including Slack, Email, Webhooks, PagerDuty, and more.

-Before PMM can send out email notifications via Email contact points, you will need to:
+Before PMM can send out email notifications via email contact points, you will need to:

-1. Configure Email (SMTP) server settings to add your email account settings
+1. Configure Email (SMTP) server settings.
 2. Configure a contact point to define the email delivery options

 Contact points with invalid settings show a **No Attempts** status under {{icon.bell}}  **Alerting > Contact points**.

 ### Configure Email (SMTP) server settings

-To set up email notifications, edit the PMM’s **grafana.ini** file.
-This holds the settings for [Grafana’s Alertmanager](https://grafana.com/docs/grafana/latest/alerting/manage-notifications/alertmanager/) which routes notifications to contact points.

 To use SMTP with a PMM Docker installation: